ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

 Incanter defines a number of handy functions whose names begin with `$`;
 we're likely to use these a lot, so I've imported them into our namespace.
-We'll refer to the other Incatter functions we need by qualifying them with the `i/` or `s/` prefix.
+We'll refer to the other Incanter functions we need by qualifying them with the `i/` or `s/` prefix.

 Load the NFSG Pregnancy data into an Incanter dataset: